Long-time behaviour and bifurcation analysis of a two-species aggregation-diffusion system on the torus: Statement of main results

 When the two cell populations have identical adhesion strengths (e.g., the pink line in the top panel of Figure \ref{fig:system_bif_alpha1_adhesion_case}), the populations will not sort themselves in the manner described above.
 This can be understood clearly through the results of our bifurcation analysis: when the populations are identical (so that $\gamma = \alpha_i$ as well), we can reduce the problem to the scalar case (by adding the two equations and defining a new solution variable), and bifurcation can only occur at $k_W$.
 Therefore, the two solution components are necessarily in phase, and no cell sorting occurs.
 Only when the relative difference in adhesive strengths is sufficiently large do we observe the cell sorting behaviour described earlier.

 Interestingly, with the relatively simple model \eqref{eq:general_system}, it is possible to set up a purely adhesive setting while producing a segregated pattern between the two cell populations.
 For this example, we keep all other parameters fixed as before, but we now fix the interaction potential to be the attractive top-hat kernel, which is to say, we choose the interaction kernel $-W$, where $W$ is as defined in Remark \ref{remark:scalar_bifurcation_remark}.
 We then choose the radius $R = 1.25$ to exaggerate $\alpha^*(W) \gg \alpha^*(-W)$ so that the line $S^* = 0$ has positive intercepts (compare Figure \ref{fig:stability_region_1} and the top panel of Figure \ref{fig:system_bif_alpha1_adhesion_case}), noting that our intention is to demonstrate the relevant qualitative behaviour, rather than to be quantitatively accurate with our parameter choices.
 We then fix $\chi_1 = \chi_2 = +1$, so that we are describing an attractive-attractive-attractive regime for adhesion strengths $\alpha_i, \gamma > 0$.
+Note carefully that, with the kernel and parameter values chosen, the contribution from a resonant mode $2k$ is negligible and we fall into the simpler case where we may assume $\as{\widetilde W(2k)} \ll 1$.

 The top panel of Figure \ref{fig:system_bif_alpha1_adhesion_case} displays the stability region for several values of $\gamma$ in the $(\alpha_1, \alpha_2)$-plane, similar to the stability region depicted in Figure \ref{fig:stability_region_1}.
 We then introduce a third parameter value, $P_3 = (3.5, 6.0, 8.8)$, which is shown as a blue star in the top panel of Figure \ref{fig:system_bif_alpha1_adhesion_case}.
 In the case where $\gamma$ is large, we then observe an example of Case 2. of Theorem \ref{thm:main_results_local_stability_alpha_system}: there are now two points of critical stability with respect to $\alpha_1$, displayed as black triangles in the top panel of Figure \ref{fig:system_bif_alpha1_adhesion_case}.